In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Paul says his staff deserved all the abuse.

-Jon tries to correct him but Paul is confrontational.
+Jon attempts to correct him but Paul is confrontational.

 Paul’s display does not stop when Jon leaves the bar.